robinhoodis/example.com/docs/class2/module1/lab07/task1.rst

 API - Part 2
 =====================

-Now that we have a token, we will make use of it to create new BIG-IP DNS configurations.
-Given that we are creating a new FTP service, we will create a new pool and a Wide-IP.
+Now that we have the authentication token, we will make use of it to create new BIG-IP DNS configurations.
+Given that we are creating a new FTP service, we need to create a new pool and a Wide-IP.

 .. toctree::
    :hidden: